Aromas woman turns “simplifying” into full-time job.

 “Clutter is a national problem,” Best said.
 “Everybody has too much stuff.”

 The effort to clear the floor is important.
 Clutter can reduce efficiency, increase stress and upset relationships.
+If you’re looking to throw away some clutter, possibly renting storage space to allow more room in your house could be beneficial to start with.

 Best has even noticed a clutter-depression link.
 “Many of my clients are highly intelligent people with beautiful homes,” she said.